vm11962-2131012/UW_Alert_System/README.md

 The web application gathers and visualizes **crime trends, emergency response activity, and public safety alerts** using an interactive mapping interface.
 Users can explore:
 - **Live emergency 911 call reports**, updated frequently to reflect ongoing incidents.
-- **Historical crime data**, allowing trend analysis and hotspot identification.
+- **Past crime data**, allowing trend analysis and hotspot identification.
 - **Campus infrastructure and navigation details**, including **buildings, footpaths, and bike lanes** to aid in safe travel planning.

 To ensure **data accuracy and reliability**, the system utilizes and **processes** information from multiple trusted sources:
-- **Seattle Open Data Portal** – Historical crime reports and law enforcement data.
+- **Seattle Open Data Portal** – Past crime reports and law enforcement data.
-- **Seattle 911 Call Data API** – Live emergency response reports filtered by incident type.
+- **Seattle 911 Call Data Via API** – Live emergency response reports filtered by incident type.
 - **OpenStreetMap (OSM)** – Detailed geographic and infrastructure data for the UW campus.

 By offering **a centralized safety awareness platform**, the UW Alert System equips students, faculty, and residents with a **real-time situational awareness tool**, fostering a **safer and more informed campus community**.